apify/apify-docs/docs/tutorials/run_actor_and_retrieve_data_via_API.md

 ![Webhook example]({{@asset tutorials/images/webhook.png}})

 The webhook will send you a [pretty complicated JSON]({{@link webhooks/actions.md#http-request}}), but usually you are only interested in the `resource` object.
 It is essentially the run info JSON from the previous sections.
-You can leave the payload template as is as for our use case, since it's what we need.
+You can leave the payload template as is as for our use case, since it is what we need.

 Once you receive this request from the webhook, you know the event happened and you can ask for the complete data.
-Don't forget to respond to the webhook with a **200** status.
+Do not forget to respond to the webhook with a **200** status.
 Otherwise, it will ping you again.

 ### [](#polling) Polling

-There are cases where you don't have a server and the run is too long to use a synchronous call.
+There are cases where you do not have a server and the run is too long to use a synchronous call.
 In these cases, periodic polling of the run status is the solution.

 You run the actor with the [usual API call](#run-the-actor-or-task) shown in the beginning of this article.
 This will run the actor and give you back the run info JSON.
 From this JSON, extract the `id` field.
 It is the ID of the actor run that you just started.